FOR THE SAKE OF THE FAMILY: THE STORY OF PHeV GERMANY

-Editor's Note: PHA is saddened to report the passing of Bruno Kopp on February 7, 2012.
+Editor's note: With a heavy heart, PHA reported the passing of Bruno Kopp on February 7, 2012.
 Bruno was an amazing leader and visionary in the PH community and he will be missed by all.

 I was very lucky to have an early diagnosis, which had allowed me to live for many years and manage my PH well.
 In 1996 however, my disease changed for the worse, and I began to search for information.
 I only knew one other PH patient, my cousin, and I was painfully aware that seven other members of my family had had PH.
 I was not very hopeful.
 I began investigating whether an association or some form of support group existed in Germany.
 I found nothing.
 My personal health was critical: I wanted to change the way that PH patients in Germany lived.

 It was then that I decided to form a PH association in Germany.
 I believe that a formal association is capable of doing more nationally and having a registered structure allows bringing about greater change.
 After founding the association, called pulmonale hypertonie e.v (ph e.v), I learned from other patients how lonesome they had become after their diagnosis.
 In telephone conversations with patients I often heard the phrase “finally, someone who understands what I am talking about.”

 Although there were no formal difficulties in establishing the association, it was hard to learn all the new subjects that are involved in creating a new association, and it’s important to do things correctly from the start.
 Soliciting the help of reliable persons experienced in these areas, if you know them, is also very helpful.
 At first I did not understand this field, or how to speak with the different parties.
 Thankfully, one of the PH specialists in Germany, Prof. Horst Olschewski, MD, was there to act as my personal mentor.
 With his help and with my friends, we accepted the challenges that we faced.